chop-dbhi/harvest-site/_posts/2014-10-30-adding-an-app.md

 Since Harvest is a set of Django apps, you can add any Django app to your project.
 As a beginner with databases, I wanted to add a tool that would allow me to import data into my Harvest project.

-**Please note!
-I'm using the SQLite database that comes preattached to the Harvest project.**
+Please note, I'm using the SQLite database that comes preattached to the Harvest project.

 ### Where to install packages?